 - 1 March: early admission for applicants from the European Union, the European Economic Area (EEA) and Switzerland

-The only cost of this programme is the semester fee (student.oslomet.no) of approximately NOK 1,000, which you pay each semester of the programme.
-There are no tuition fees.
+For students from the EU/EEA/EFTA the only cost of this programme is the semester fee (student.oslomet.no) of approximately NOK 1,000, which you pay each semester of the programme.
+For these students there are no tuition fees.

 In this cross-disciplinary master’s degree programme, you will gain a unique insight into information and communication technology (ICT), digital tools and skills that are commonly used and in great demand in the industry, especially tools and skills related to transport land use planning, spatial planning, geographical information systems (GIS) and data science.

 Society and authorities place increasing demands on environmentally-friendly, innovative and sustainable design of mobility and urban solutions.

 Climate change in the form of increased temperatures, more precipitation and extreme weather exposes structures, infrastructure and networks to greater and less predictable stressors.

 Industry and researchers highlight the need for engineers with expertise at master's degree level in smart mobility and urban analytics with knowledge of environmental issues and updated skills in new technology.